FIWARE-Archive/i2nd.OFNIC/docs/source/Installation_and_administration_manual.rst

 Running
 -------------------------------------------------------------
-Now OFNIC GEi is ready to start running.
-With a terminal locate in the main folder with the following content:

-* opendaylight build folder
-* ofnic.conf
-* ofnic-uniroma1.jar
-* qos_queue.con
-* run.sh

 The command reported below starts the OFNIC controller:
     *./run.sh*

+Note: If you are building OFNIC from the source, you have to download the pre-build package, then replace the .jar file with the one produced by maven during the build

 Sanity check procedures